Men’s Therapy in Eugene

 Many of the men I work with describe themselves as thoughtful, analytical, spiritually inclined, creative, or deeply feeling.
 Some live in their heads, thinking in systems or abstractions.
 Others experience the world with emotional intensity that can feel overwhelming or hard to express.
 Many see or sense things that are difficult to articulate to others.

-If you tend to reflect, feel deeply, think broadly, or process internally, this work can become a place where your natural way of understanding the world is welcomed rather than constrained.
+If you tend to reflect, feel deeply, think broadly, or process internally, this work can become a place where your natural way of understanding the world is welcomed.

-I offer men’s counseling in person to anyone in Eugene, Springfield, and Lane County.
-I also work with clients throughout Oregon via online therapy, including those in Portland, Ashland, and Bend.
+I offer men’s therapy and counseling in Eugene, Oregon, working with adults navigating questions of identity, purpose, relationships, and emotional life.
+I also work with clients throughout Oregon via online therapy.

 The Changing Landscape